Lawrie Shabibi

 Lawrie Shabibi is pleased to announce its return to Frieze Masters, held in Regent’s Park, London, from 15 to 19 October 2025.

 Presenting a selection of works by Mona Saudi (1945 – 2022), one of the leading sculptors of her generation in the Arab world.
-The presentation brings together five stone sculptures and eleven works on paper produced between 1973 and 1978, offering a cross-section of her five-decade practice.
+The presentation brings together six stone sculptures and eleven works on paper produced between 1973 and 1978, offering a cross-section of her five-decade practice.

 Her practice is informed by a synthesis of ancient Middle Eastern sculpture—Egyptian, Sumerian, and pre-Islamic—with modernist abstraction.
 She was particularly drawn to the notion of latent movement in Egyptian and archaic Greek sculpture, and deeply influenced by Constantin Brancusi’s reduction of form to essential elements.
 Her sculptures merge symbolic simplicity with spatial complexity, reflecting her exploration of the Arabic concept of Takween—translated as both “creation” and “formation.”